omerwe/S-PCGC/README.md

 <br><br>
 # Usage overview
-S-PCGC carries performs a case-control analysis in four stages:
+S-PCGC performs a case-control analysis in four stages:
 1. **Generate a sync file for your annotations**.
 This is a very simple offline step that only needs to be run once.
 It only gathers some information about the annotations (e.g., the minimum value of each annotation across all SNPs).
 2. **Estimate the cross-product of r^2 values across all pairs of functional annotations, via a reference panel such as 1000 genomes**.
 This step is similar to LD-score computation.
 3. **Generate summary statistics**.
 These are specialized summary statistics explicitly designed for S-PCGC (unlike standard summary statistics analyzed by S-LDSC).